anodyne/nova/docs/ideas.md

 * If users are logged in, they have access to a user manifest.
     * Much like the character manifest, it'll display some basic information about users in the system.
 	* Real name, email address, time in relation to the current user's timezone, link to user bio.
+* Allow users to create avatars for their account that'll be displayed next to content throughout the system.

 ## Manifest